excieve/dragnet/README.md

 For convenience there's a Dockerfile for benchmarking various query servers in `couchdb/benchmark`, which depends on "dragnet/couchdb" image to be present.

-Here's some results of functions from `data/reference` run over a dataset of ≈300000 real-world documents with a nested structure,
+I've written a detailed article about [benchmarking CouchDB views](https://medium.com/@excieve/benchmarking-couchdb-views-abb7a0a891b2) using this project and our dataset.
+But here's some quick results of functions from `data/reference` run over a dataset of ≈300000 real-world documents with a nested structure.

 Using ES6 with `chakra` language ([couch-chakra](https://github.com/dmunch/couch-chakra) query server utilising ChakraCore JS runtime):